dreadpon/godot_spatial_gardener/reference/TUTORIAL_IN_DEPTH.md

     ![t_pt2_input_ui](https://raw.githubusercontent.com/dreadpon/godot_spatial_gardener_media/main/text_tutorial/tut2_input_ui.jpg)

 - In `Plugin` are all the tweakable settings related to plugin in general.
-For now it's only settings related to converting scenes from previous plugin versions.
+From here you can tweak whether or not outdated scene scanning should be performed on statup, whether LOD updates should be offloaded to a separate thread, whether precise claculations should be used during this process, whether precise frustum algorithm should be used when using a `Transform` brush.

+- It is recommenended to leave all these on (if you experience long project statup times, you can disable scene scanning).

     ![t_pt2_plugin](https://raw.githubusercontent.com/dreadpon/godot_spatial_gardener_media/main/text_tutorial/tut2_plugin.jpg)